fatiharslan4/impartmedia/git-strategy.md

 | - | - |

 ### Feature/Fix
-Each new feature should reside in its own branch, which can be pushed to the **master** branch.
+Each new feature should reside in its own branch, which can be merged into the **master** branch.
 But, instead of branching off of master, feature branches use develop as their parent branch.
 When a feature is complete, it gets merged back into master.

 When complete the development should create a merge request into master.
-Every new feature or fix should create with **branch name** and should add the **jira** tickete number.
+Every new feature or fix should create with **branch name** and should add the **jira** ticket number.

 | Create From  | Merge Back into |
 | ------------ | ------------- |